IntersectMBO/plutus/plutus-metatheory/src/Type/Reduction.lagda.md

 module Type.Reduction where
 ```

 Right now this file is not used in other things.
+In the rest of the
-We compute types via
-NBE.
-Instead, it acts as a warmup to understanding reduction of terms.
+formalisation we compute types via NBE.
+Instead, it acts as a warmup
+to understanding reduction of types, progress, etc.

 This version of reduction does not compute under binders.
 The NBE
 version does full normalisation.